Kerberos (moon): Physical characteristics

 Kerberos has a double-lobed shape and is approximately 19 km across its longest dimension and 9 km across its shortest dimension.
 It is the second-smallest of Pluto's moons, after Styx.
 The larger lobe of Kerberos is approximately 8 km (5 mi) across while the smaller lobe is measured to be approximately 5 km across.
-The double-lobed shape of Kerberos is likely formed by two smaller objects merged, suggesting that Kerberos along with Pluto's other moons may have been formed by the coalescence of debris around Pluto.
+The double-lobed shape of Kerberos is likely due to the merger of two smaller objects, making Kerberos a contact binary.
+This also suggests that Kerberos along with Pluto's other moons may have been formed by the coalescence of debris around Pluto.

 Kerberos has a high albedo or reflectivity similar to Pluto's other small moons, likely due to the presence of water ice on its surface.
 Before the New Horizons flyby, Kerberos was initially thought to have a larger size and a darker surface.

 Rotation

 Like the other small moons of Pluto, Kerberos is not tidally locked and its rotation is chaotic, varying quickly over geological timescales.
 The varying gravitational influences of Pluto and Charon as they orbit their barycenter causes the chaotic tumbling of Pluto's small moons, including Kerberos.
 At the time of the New Horizons flyby, the rotational period of Kerberos was about 5.33 days and its rotational axis was tilted about 96 degrees to its orbit.
-The high axial tilt of Kerberos meant that it was rotating sideways relative to its orbit around the Pluto-Charon barycenter.
+The high axial tilt of Kerberos meant that it was rotating sideways relative to its orbit around the Pluto–Charon barycenter.